SanderMertens/flecs/README.md

 Performance is tracked on a per-release basis, with the results for the latest release published here: https://github.com/SanderMertens/ecs_benchmark

+### API stability
+API stability is guaranteed between minor releases, except in the rare case when an API is found to be an obvious source of confusion or bugs.
+ABI stability is not guaranteed inbetween versions.
+Types and function signatures may change as long as they do not require changes in the application code, which is why applications should rebuild after upgrading to a new revision.
+Headers under include/private are not part of the public API, and may introduce breaking changes at any point.

+It is generally safe to use the master branch, which contains the latest version of the code.
+New features that are on master but are not yet part of a release may still see changes in their API.
+Once a feature is part of a release, its API will not change until at least the next major release.

 ## Modules
 The following modules are available in [flecs-hub](https://github.com/flecs-hub).
 Note that modules are mostly intended as example code, and their APIs may change at any point in time.